nimbix/canonical-tensorflow/README.md

  * worker (index 0)
  * worker (index 1)

+For slave nodes, it will launch 4 workers per node (one per GPU), with the index ID increasing per worker.

 The IBM Power Minksy machines are equipped with 4 x P100s.
 TF_CONFIG will be exported and the appropriate processes will be started to support scaling with one parameter server for every machine and one worker for each GPU, beyond the initial 3 processes.

-Tensorboard runs from /data/tensorflow-output/ and each session runs with the current JOB_NAME.
+Tensorboard runs from /data/tensorflow-output/ and each session runs with the current JOB_NAME (or EXPERIMENT_ID).
+Inputing a previously used EXPERIMENT_ID will check the /data/tensflow-output directory for previous runs and resume if there are any existing checkpoints.

 Reference:
  * https://www.tensorflow.org/versions/r0.12/tutorials/estimators/